ellipsis-drive/mapboxgljs-package/README.md

 | loadAll | Always load all vectors, even if not visible or far away.
 Default false |

 *warning* `loadAll=true` will ignore maxMbPerTile, maxTilesInCache and maxFeaturesPerTile settings.

+*onSelectFeature* gets passed two parameters: the geojson of the clicked feature and the event.

 #### VectorLayer styling